iisshaun/iisshaun-port/content/pages/index.md

           An overview of the HUD and some insight on the creative and functional decisions taken with the layout and elements inside.
-        featuredImage:
-          type: ImageBlock
-          altText: Image of the HUD
-          caption: ''
-          elementId: ''
         actions:
           - type: Button
             label: Read More